DUNE/computing-HWDB/_episodes/01-introduction.md

 ---
-title: Workshop Welcome and Introduction
+title: Introduction to the Website
 teaching: 0
 exercises: 0
 questions:
-- What should I expect in participating in this workshop?
+- What is this website?
 objectives:
 - Introduce instructors and mentors.
 - Provide overview of the three schedule.